vit718/ai-img-gen-project/README.md

 Building a modern and minimalistic design taught me about the importance of design and user experience in web applications and how they impact user engagement.

 Overall, this project was a great learning experience that helped me improve my web development skills and gain a better understanding of the technologies involved.

-## 🚀 About Me
-Hi there!
-I am Sai Vamsi, a final year computer science undergraduate with specialization in Artificial Intelligence at Vel Tech University, Chennai.
-I have a strong passion for software development, and Artificial Intelligence.

-I'm proficient in C, C++, Java, and Python programming languages.
-I also have expertise in Data Structures and Algorithms.
-Besides, I am a Full-stack Web Developer who is familiar with front-end development technologies like HTML, CSS, JavaScript, and React, and also back-end development with Node.js, Express.js, and MongoDB.

-On my GitHub profile, you can find a collection of projects that demonstrate my programming and development skills.

-Thank you for taking the time to learn about me, and feel free to check out my projects on GitHub!